 Now’s your chance to change that, and even if you’re already an awesome compliment-giver, to spread the joy of compliments even more!

-Today, Saturday, Jan.
-24, is National Compliment Day.
-What better time to improve your praise-giving skills?
+National Compliment Day is Jan.
+24. What better time to improve your praise-giving skills?
 Read on to find out why compliments matter so much and how you can make them better.

 The Power of Workplace Compliments

 The best compliments stick with you for years.
 You probably remember the words of praise that led you to go into your line of work, or to pursue your favorite hobby more seriously, or to make a major change in your life.